jupyter4edu/jupyter-edu-book/09-glossary.md

 **Binder**: a hosted service that allows anyone to launch their own sandboxed notebook environment from a Git repository. <https://mybinder.org>

-**cell**: the area in a Jupyter Notebook where you can enter markdown, or computer code.
+**cell**: the area in a Jupyter notebook where you can enter markdown, or computer code.

 **cloud, in the**: used to describe software or documents hosted on a remote computer accessed over the internet.